artcom/artcom.github.io/_drafts/interactive-maps-with-react-and-mapbox.md

 ```

 ## Feature Components
-A map feature also can be realized as a React component.
-To add a feature like a polyline or a point Mapbox demands a data source (e.g. an array of geographic coordinates or a geojson object).
+A map feature can also be realized as a React component.
+To add a feature like a polyline or a point, Mapbox demands a data source (e.g. an array of geographic coordinates or a geojson object).
 Then a new layer, which defines the appearance of the feature, must be added to the map.
 This layer must refer to the data source.
 To query features and to connect a layer with a data source a unique feature id is required.
 We can provide all these informations to the feature component by properties.
 We just need to mount, update and unmount these components correctly.
 Rendering by react is not necessary here.

 ##### Map feature lifecycle